 2.)
 Greatest Defect: “Most of the time the pre-dominant defect is not the one that is most seen.”
 Through the course of the nine days, you will also be asking Our Lady to reveal your greatest defect.
 Father Ripperger, in the video, said that this request works like clockwork- and does it ever.
 All I will allude to, is Our Lady made it so abominably clear for me, that now I think of this defect multiple times a day.
 Since I have received the grace to see it, I can now ask Her to help me root it out of my life.
 This was perhaps the greatest gift I received from Her Sorrowful Heart this novena.
 Do not get me wrong, it was humiliating and painful seeing not only some of my defects, but the greatest, but you know what they say…. first step to solving a problem, admitting you have the problem.
 Take courage, if you never properly see what your biggest flaw is, how will you ever grow in perfection and become a saint?

 3.)
 Hidden Mystery: After having started to write your own, personal yet formal, prayer it is important to include your request, “reveal my greatest defect” and “any hidden mystery” regarding an area of your life that is gray or dark; not easy for your intellect to understand without the help of God.
 This can be applied to perhaps, a hidden mystery in your own calling or religious vocation.
 Hidden or secret knowledge etc. What do I mean by this?
 Before beginning my own novena, my Director relayed how he specifically wanted me to pray this novena, because when Our Lady’s First (of the Seven) Sorrow began in the Prophecy of Simeon, part of the fruit that came with the wounding of Our Lady’s Immaculate Heart, was exactly what is described in the Gospel of Luke: “And Thy own Soul a sword shall pierce, that out of many hearts, thoughts may be revealed.”
 If there is something you need to know, that is hidden, one must go to Our Lady specifically under the title of Her Sorrows because, through Her own sorrow, She has obtained for us the gift of understanding.
+An example for future mothers: “why am I not able to conceive a child? it has been four years of sorrow.
+What is the hidden mystery?”
+Father Ripperger hilariously said, “we do not ask Our Lady to see what Our neighbors are doing”.

 4.)
 Additional Daily Prayers Throughout Novena: Each day, along with the formally written prayer, the Litany of Our Lady of Seven Sorrows is prayed.
 But here is the small difference.
 Instead of responding “Ora Pro Nobis”, you say “reveal my greatest defect”.
 If you are shown your defect by day two, you can substitute it with “reveal the hidden mystery”.
 And if even that is shown you before the nine-days are completed, then it is safe to continue with “Ora Pro Nobis”.
 This Litany typically works like lightening.
 I also recommend, though it is not mandatory, to pray the Seven Sorrows Rosary each day during the novena.
 If you do not have one, you can use a normal rosary and change the prayers accordingly.